-are interoperable with protections included in other state privacy laws, which helps drive strong business compliance practices that can better protect consumer privacy.
+included in other state privacy laws, which helps drive strong business compliance practices that can better protect consumer privacy across state lines.

 Thank you for your continued leadership in establishing strong consumer privacy protections, and for your consideration of our views.
 We welcome an opportunity to further engage with you or a member of your staff on these important issues.